1989Ryan/1989Ryan.github.io/index.md

 ## Bio [[CV]](https://github.com/1989Ryan/README_pictures/raw/master/images/Zirui_Zhao_CV.pdf)

   I am currently the senior undergraduate student in Automation Engineering (EECS), Xi'an Jiaotong University(XJTU), and I am going to graduate in 2020.
 I am at the top elite program called "Qian Xuesen Class" with other top 120 students in XJTU.
-In XJTU, I work as a research assistant in [Cognitive Architecture Group](http://gr.xjtu.edu.cn/web/pengjuren/home), Institute of Artificial Intelligence and Robotics, supervised by Prof Pengju Ren.
+In XJTU, I work as a research assistant in [Cognitive Architecture Group](http://gr.xjtu.edu.cn/web/pengjuren/home), Institute of Artificial Intelligence and Robotics, supervised by Prof. Pengju Ren.
 And previously I was the research intern at [Safe AI Lab](http://www.andrew.cmu.edu/user/dingzhao/index.html), Carnegie Mellon University, supervised by Prof. Ding Zhao.
 Before that, I was the visiting student at 2018 summer workshop at [School of Computing](https://www.comp.nus.edu.sg/), National University of Singapore, supervised by Prof. Soo Yuen Jien.

 ## Research Orientation